 Some employee benefits may not be continued after the expiration of the statutory notice period because, by their terms, they are available only to employees in the active employ of the company.
 The most common example of this type of insurance is long term disability.

 For example, in Prince et al. v.
 The T. Eaton Co.
 Ltd. (1990), 32 C.C.E.L.
 174 (B.C.S.C.) the plaintiff became disabled after termination and the cancellation of his group long term disability coverage.
-However, as the disability occurred during the reasonable notice period, the trial judge allowed the plaintiff's claim against his employer for the disability benefits he would have received but for the cancellation of the insurance coverage.
+As the disability occurred during the reasonable notice period, the trial judge allowed the plaintiff's claim against his employer for the disability benefits he would have received but for the cancellation of the insurance coverage.
 The trial judge held at page 185:

 If there is no overriding express provision, the contract of employment is taken to contain an implied term that each party must give reasonable notice of termination to the other.
 The implied term is not a term to the effect that the employer may give pay in lieu of notice: see Dunlop v.
 British Columbia Hydro & Power Authority (1988), 23 C.C.E.L.
 96, 2 W.W.R.
 518, 32 B.C.L.R.
 (2d) 334 at 338 (C.A.).
 Compensation for the period of reasonable notice is not limited to severance pay in lieu of salary.
 As stated above, it extends to actual monetary loss sustained from deprival of fringe benefits that would otherwise have been enjoyed during the notice period.

 On appeal the British Columbia Court of Appeal affirmed the trial judge's assessment of liability at (1992), 41 C.C.E.L.
 72 (B.C.C.A.), but held that the appropriate measure of damages was the loss of the income stream from the disability benefits reduced to whatever extent was necessary to take into account the plaintiff's likelihood of recovery and his life expectancy.